Technical skills vs soft skills: the key differences

 What are technical skills and why do they matter?

 Technical skills refer to the set of abilities, knowledge, and experience needed to perform specific tasks for a job.
 These skills are usually related to working with technologies, such as computers, software, and other industry-related equipment.
-Many modern jobs require employees to master new technical skills, often to make tasks easier and more efficient to complete.
+Many modern jobs require employees to master new technical skills, often to make tasks easier and more efficient.

-Technical skills are becoming increasingly important as the pace of innovation continues to accelerate.
+Technical skills are becoming increasingly important as the pace of innovation accelerates.
 According to IBM, the half-life of technical skills is now just 2.5 years—meaning that the knowledge employees learn becomes outdated approximately every 30 months.
 To keep up with new technological breakthroughs and unlock career agility, employees must constantly learn and update their skills.

 Creating pathways to help employees develop technical skills isn’t just beneficial for them; it can also help companies save on talent acquisition costs in the long run.
 Rather than relying exclusively on new hires to bring emerging, in-demand competencies into the organization, companies that prioritize technical skills development can tap into internal talent pools to fill high-priority roles.